EU Low-Value Import Duty 2026: EUR 3 Rule from July 1

 1. Separate live law from announced reform

 Treat the 2021 VAT and declaration changes as current operating reality.
-Treat the 2026 customs-reform package as a serious directional change with phased implementation.
-Do not confuse the two in customer-facing copy or pricing logic.
+Treat the 1 July 2026 EUR 3 duty as a current dated rule for in-scope low-value distance sales, and treat the 2028 Data Hub as the next structural phase.
+Do not confuse those three timelines in customer-facing copy or pricing logic.

 2. Verify whether your "low value" assumption is about VAT, duty, or both